goodrahstar/jatana-nlp-doc/docs/installation.md

 #### Model Metadata API

 It returns the metadata of a model in the ModelServer.
-It returns the metadata of a model in the ModelServer.

 **Request**